bahyali/CODE-CHALLENGE-July-1/README.md

 - A treasure will appear
 - Go close to it to unlock

+> You can deploy the treasure box at the arrow by tapping on the screen.

 ## Perquisites
 ### To Run without unity
 - AR  Android [supported device] (https://developers.google.com/ar/discover/supported-devices)